andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![5 1 Weekly User Overview Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/84c9cd0d-a1ef-4511-bcbd-b6760f2a902b)
 ![5  Weekly User Overview](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/3924e5d9-d4d0-411c-8f17-ecbf325b1f94)
-+ The analysis reveals interesting trends in user counts for casual and member users throughout the week.
++ The chart reveals interesting trends in user counts for casual and member users throughout the week.
 + Casual users show higher numbers on weekends, with Saturday having a peak count of **363,139 users**, indicating a preference for weekend bike rides.
 + Monday has the lowest count for casual users at **208,486**, suggesting a decrease in casual user activity at the start of the week.
 + The data suggests that casual users prefer weekend usage, potentially for leisure or recreational bike rides, aligning with their higher counts on Saturdays.